Being highest paid on defense might not be enough for Aaron Donald

 When it comes to Donald, the most relevant question isn't necessarily how his contract should compare to Miller's; it's how many quarterbacks should rank ahead of him.

-The average per year (APY) of the 18 quarterbacks ahead of Miller currently sits between $28 million and $19.25 million for 2018.
-If Donald signs his extension this offseason -- he's heading into the final year of his rookie contract, but the Rams and Donald's agents have set a timeline for negotiations -- his average salary will sit somewhere between that.
+The average per year (APY) of the 18 quarterbacks ahead of Miller currently sits from $28 million down to $19.25 million for 2018.
+If Donald signs his extension this offseason -- he's heading into the final year of his rookie contract, but the Rams and Donald's agents have set a timeline for negotiations -- his average salary will sit somewhere between those figures.

 But where, exactly?